chicagoruby/chicagoruby-website/pages/simple/guidelines.md

    interactively.
 Your call!
 9. Additional polish.
 For more tips on creating a great presentation, check out John Nunemaker's [Improve Your Presentations In Under $50](http://railstips.org/blog/archives/2010/05/05/improve-your-presentations-in-under-50/) article and Inc.'s [21 Quick Tips](http://www.inc.com/geoffrey-james/how-to-fix-your-presentations-21-tips.html).

-## Typical meeting agenda:
+## Typical Meeting Agenda

+Most ChicagoRuby meetings (except hack nights) follow this agenda:

    * [30 minutes] Networking + eating refreshments (if provided).
    * [45 minutes] Speaker presentation + Q&A
-   * [? minutes] The crowd heads to a local restaurant for after-the-meeting discussion.
+   * [? minutes] The crowd heads to a local restaurant for after-the-meeting conversations.

 Questions?
 [Drop us a line.](/contact) We look forward to seeing and hearing your presentation!